-- Through the development of computer vision and computer learning, we are able to quickly evaluate leaves for powderly mildew resistance.
+- Through the development of computer vision and computer learning, we are able to quickly evaluate leaves for powdery mildew resistance.

-- Currently, the PM robot is able to image a leaf disk on average every 20 seconds!
+- Currently, the powdery mildew (PM) robot is able to image a leaf disk on average every 20 seconds!

 - PM robot evaluates PM severity with 94% accuracy (as accurate as human experts)

 - This project has designed and built 4 new laboratory production-grade imaging robots (called Blackbirds) for PM (and other diseases) screening, as well as an automated leaf disk punching and arraying robot.